ABOUT THE PROJECT

 This inspired an initial pilot study, Secrets of a Silent Miniaturist, funded by the Cambridge Humanities Research Grant Scheme, undertaken in 2018–19.
 The project approached Isaac Oliver from a technical angle through a study of his working methods, techniques and use of materials as evidenced in approximately ten attributed works, mainly from the Fitzwilliam Museum collection.
 The pilot, although limited in scope, confirmed the potential of the cross-disciplinary approach and expanded analytical methodology (see ‘Our Research Explained’) and revealed in great detail what paint media and pigments are present in the examined miniatures, and how they were utilised to accomplish highly refined results.
 It also clarified questions about later interventions and deterioration phenomena, which on such a small scale can be extremely difficult to chart with the naked eye!

-Following the pilot study, some highlights of which were published in a special issue of British Art Studies, we have received further funding from the British Academy/Leverhulme Small Research Grant Scheme, the Fitzwilliam Museum Marlay Group and David Thomson.
+Following the pilot study, some highlights of which were published in a special issue of British Art Studies, we have received further support from David Thomson with funding from the Ken Thomson Collection at the Art Gallery of Ontario, as well as grants from the British Academy/Leverhulme Small Research Grant Scheme and the Fitzwilliam Museum Marlay Group.
 This has allowed us to carry on with the technical research on a greatly expanded group of miniatures from 2019 until 2022.
 Initial steps have also been taken towards the digitisation of the Jim Murrell Archive housed at the Hamilton Kerr Institute.
 While the archive is not featured in full on this web resource, archive entries pertaining to specific miniatures are available on the relevant objects’ pages.

 Resource content and contributing institutions: